rcgsheffield/bee_track/README.md

 # bee_track
-Tracking software to run on pi
+This explains how to setup a headless pi, how to setup aravis, this project and make it so the project runs on boot with no interaction

 ## Pi setup and connection
 This section explains how to setup a blank sd card and Pi5 as a headless Pi you can SSH into

 - Flash OS using Raspbian Imager
 - Unplug and replug into PC
-- Create files in boot partition (NOT root/boot):
+- Create files in boot partition (bootf) (NOT root/boot):
 -- `touch ssh.txt`

 -- Create a file `wpa_supplicant.conf` with the following: